raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 So the parser actually detected the malformation.

-This is due to the fact stated in the previous section : since skipping a value causes a full parsing of this value, let it be object, string or array, then any syntax error in this value is be detected and is cause the parsing to fail.
+This is due to the fact stated in the previous section : since skipping a value causes a full parsing of this value, let it be object, string or array, then any syntax error in this value is detected and can cause the parsing to fail.

 Maybe we can alleviate this restriction a bit to increase perf.

-In our case, we always parse the same json file, so we can just check its correctness once, and then rely on the fact that we will not update it.
+In our case, we always parse the same JSON file, so we can just check its correctness once, and then rely on the fact that we will not update it.

 In a production environment, it may or may not be safe to assume the correctness of real-time data.
 It will depend.

 ## 20% gain by skipping the right way.

-Our container skippers so far are pretty complex for what they intend to do : they are calling sub-skippers for every entity that containers are composed of.
-By doing so, they strictly respect the json format.
+Our container skippers are pretty complex for what they intend to do : they are calling sub-skippers for every entity that containers are composed of.
+By doing so, they strictly respect the JSON format.
 But who actually cares, since they discard the result.

 Knowing that fact, we can do better.
 Instead of diligently parsing the entire structure, we just iterate over all characters and count brackets.